bdsegal/code-for-psplinesl1-paper/readme.md

-## Code for reproducing simulations and analyses in "P-splines with an l1 penalty for repeated measures" by Segal, et al. (to appear).
+## Code for reproducing simulations and analyses in "P-splines with an l1 penalty for repeated measures" by Segal, et al. (2018).

 The accompanying R package is available at [https://github.com/bdsegal/psplinesl1](https://github.com/bdsegal/psplinesl1).